arjitharya/QUILL/README.md

   rate, and preview it.

 ### Voice mode
-Hold-to-talk, not click-to-toggle - the mic only listens while you're pressing it, with a 60-second safety cutoff in case a touch gesture doesn't release cleanly (e.g. scrolling on mobile Safari).
+Tap-to-toggle, not hold-to-talk - tap the mic once to start listening, tap it again to stop, with a 60-second safety cutoff in case the browser's recognizer never fires its own end event.
 Spoken replies use the selected system voice.
-Needs a browser with Web Speech API support (Chrome, Edge, or Safari); it degrades gracefully with a message on browsers that don't support it (e.g.
+Needs a browser with Web Speech API support (Chrome, Edge, or Safari); it degrades gracefully with a message on browsers that don't support it (e.g. Firefox).

-Firefox).
+## Installing it as an app
+Quill is a PWA (Progressive Web App), so it can be added to a phone's home screen and opened like a regular installed app - full-screen, no browser address bar - without going through an app store.

+**iPhone/iPad (Safari):**
+1. Open the site in Safari (it has to be Safari - other iOS browsers can't install PWAs).
+2. Tap the Share icon (the square with an arrow pointing up).
+3. Scroll down and tap **Add to Home Screen**.
+4. The name defaults to "Q.U.I.L.L" - tap **Add**.

+**Android (Chrome):**
+1. Open the site in Chrome.
+2. Tap the three-dot menu in the top right.
+3. Tap **Add to Home screen** (or **Install app**, if Chrome already offered it as a banner).
+4. Confirm the name and tap **Add** / **Install**.

+Once installed, the icon and label on the home screen come from `manifest.json` - the `short_name` field, plus an `apple-mobile-web-app-title` meta tag in `index.html`, since iOS ignores the manifest name for the home-screen label and needs its own tag.

 ## Data & privacy model
 Everything Quill stores - the passcode hash, Talk/Light conversation history, Journal entries,